pyoomph/pyoomph/INSTALL.md

 ## On Mac

 **If you have a recent Mac with an M1 chip**, you must run all commands  in a `Rosetta 2 terminal`, see [here](https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development/) how to set it up.
+Also, please downgrade `mkl` by

+> python3 -m pip install mkl==2021.4.0

 Make sure to have the `XCode` developer tools, e.g. by installing them via